ecklf/tailwindcss-radix/README.md

 #### Basic usage

 This plugin works with CSS attribute selectors.
-Use the utilities based on the `data-*` attribute added by radix.
+Use the variants based on the `data-*` attribute added by radix.

 ```tsx
 import React from "react";